eggheadio/eggheadio-course-notes/merge-objects-in-javascript-34b172d4/notes/01_javascript-shallow-merge-two-objects-in-javascript.md

 <TimeStamp start="01:30" end="01:45">

-To not completely replace that original object, you can add a third parameter to Object.assign, an empty object {}.
+To not completely replace that original object, you can add a third parameter to Object.assign, an empty object.
 This will allow you to update the `merge` object without replacing the `person` object.

 </TimeStamp>